adityaanil/DeepFake-Detection/index.md

 Thus, it is imperative to find a way to detect these fake images.
 We will be using deep learning techniques to try and discern between real and fake images. (more to follow)

+## 1.3 Face Swap Generation and Detection

+Another creative exploitation of deep learning is the creation of photo-realistic face-swapped images usually without the consent of the parties involved.
+Although this does have applications in the world of gaming and entertainment, in the wrong hands it could used for doing fraud or other malicious activities.
+There has already been an incident where a number of attackers created compromising videos and images of celebrities using face swapping.
+A detection system could've prevented that.

 ## Method